bod-endava/e-toast-ds/packages/sandbox/README.md

 # 🚀 Launch

-1. Install dependencies for the css project
+1. Install dependencies for the sandbox project

 ```zsh
 npm install